Healing ‘Down There’ After Birth: Stitches, Bleeding & Hemorrhoids

-- If the pain is too bothersome, over-the-counter ibuprofen or acetaminophen can help (aspirin can increase bleeding), if you are breastfeeding, always ask your baby’s healthcare provider before taking any.
+- If the pain is too bothersome, over-the-counter ibuprofen or acetaminophen can help (aspirin can increase bleeding), if you are breastfeeding, always ask your baby’s healthcare provider before taking any medications.
 Some doctors also recommend a numbing spray.

 Sorry, moms.
 This trifecta is unavoidable—even after a C-section.

 Starting right after delivery, your body will begin to shed blood and parts of the uterine lining called lochia.
-This bleeding and discharge are heaviest in the first few days following birth and diminishing amounts can last 5-10 days with light discharge or spotting continuing for 4-6 weeks (although discharge is typically lighter with C-sections).
+The bleeding and discharge are heaviest in the first few days following birth and diminishing amounts can last 5-10 days with light discharge or spotting continuing for 4-6 weeks.
+(Discharge is typically lighter with C-sections).
 Check with your doctor if the bleeding is not substantially reducing after a few days.

 You can also expect abdominal cramping—much like period cramps, or mild contractions—as your now baby-free uterus shrinks back to normal size.

 - At the hospital or birthing center, your caregivers will give you a pair of mesh underwear.
 Grab a bunch before heading home.
 They’re far from stylish, but they hold high-absorbency maxi pads in place and will save you from ruining your favorite underthings.

 If you think pushing out a baby is scary, just wait for the first time nature calls after delivery!
 Plenty of new moms experience a little “fear of pooping” after birth, and can wind up constipated as a result.

 - Keep things moving…drink plenty of water and eat a healthy diet full of fruits and vegetables.
 A fiber supplement may help.